aohongyu/twitter_experiment/README.md

 # Twitter Experiment
-An API that crawling raw twitter object files(files with twitter object) from Twitter.
-Extracting useful information from the files, and plot the users' community graph only for academic research.
+An API that crawling raw user related objects from Twitter, extracting useful information and plot the users' community graph only for academic research.

 ## Getting Started